 Are you thinking about investing in an apartment building?
 If so, there are three key metrics that you need to be aware of: median household incomes, home prices, and rental rates.

-By understanding these three key metrics, you can make informed decisions about whether or not investing in an apartment building is the right move for you.
+By understanding these three key metrics and the language of multi-family investment, you can make informed decisions about whether or not investing in an apartment building is the right move for you.

 Median Household Incomes